Aandree5/picard-web/README.md

 - **ReplayGain 2.0** - scans audio files to calculate ReplayGain values
 - **Lyrics (LRCLib)** - fetches synchronized lyrics from LRCLib
+- **AcousticBrainz Tags** - highlevel classifiers and tonal/rhythm tags from the AcousticBrainz database

 > These plugins come pre-installed and are enabled with their default configurations.